 Meghan is an interdisciplinary artist and educator who enjoys working with a wide range of ages and abilities.
-She is passionate about using the arts as a learning avenue and recently completed a rigorous course in arts integration.
-Meghan holds masters degrees in counseling/art therapy and fine arts.
-She is an avid learner and has
+She has always been curious about resilience and adaptability in education and how the arts can make learning accessible to everyone.
+Meghan holds masters degrees in Counseling/Art Therapy and Fine Arts.
+She is an avid learner and is

 Anne Ackerman, Lead Teaching Artist and Program Coordinator